benbaptist/minecraft-wrapper/documentation/base.rst

         Invokes the specific event.
 Payload is extra information relating to the event.
 Errors may occur if you don't specify the right payload information.

+        The only use it seems to have is internal (it is used by player.sendCommand().

 -  getPluginContext(self, plugin_id)